When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Meet the English Language Proficiency Requirement

 Admitted students are required to bring their own tools to the program.
+See the program webpage for more details.

 This program is eligible for full-time post-secondary assistance by Alberta Student Aid for the funding year 2023/08/01 to 2024/07/31*.